skauffmann/shopify-autosort-collection/README.md

     - `SHOPIFY_SHOP_NAME`: Your Shopify shop URL (e.g., xxx.myshopify.com).
     - `SHOPIFY_ACCESS_TOKEN`: Your Shopify access token (e.g., shppa_xxxx).
     - `SHOPIFY_LOCATION_ID`: Optional.
 If not set, the default location is used.
+    - Alternatively, you can pass a configuration file path when starting the script.

     Ensure these permissions for the Shopify API key: `read_products`, `write_products`, `read_inventory`